 DISCUSSION:

-Forensic investigation of the potential role of recent cannabis use in transportation crashes or workplace incidents would be aided by availability of a noninvasive measure that could assess recent use with reasonable accuracy.
+There are several potential applications of an objective and non-invasive biomarker that could distinguish recent cannabis use with reasonable accuracy, such as forensic investigationsin transportation crashes or workplace incidents..
+Our study explored the potential for trajectories of pupil size in response to light, as measured in a standardized way with infrared video goggles, to distinguish recent use from no recent us, among a sample of participants with a range of cannabis use histories.
 The current analysis suggests that pupillary light response, when paired with functional data analysis methods that leverage information from the full pupil response trajectory, has the potential to discriminate between participants who recently smoked cannabis and those with no history of recent use without needing pre-smoking data on pupillary light response.

 To show the utility of using functional data analysis methods in predicting recent cannabis use, we compared the predictions from a functional logistic regression and traditional logistic regression model.
 While both models showed some predictive ability, the functional logistic regression model had a better predictive ability as indicated by higher AUC.
 This better predictive ability may stem from the information that is retained when modelling full pupil trajectories versus the information loss that occurs when aggregating information into single summary values used in the traditional logistic regression framework.
 Additionally, the functional logistic regression was plotted to depict where and how the patterns of recent use and no use groups differed significantly from each other.
 This plot showed two regions that were significantly different and corresponded to the point of minimal constriction and rebound dilation in typical pupillary light response trajectories.
 In the region of the point of minimal constriction, the model shows that less constriction is associated with higher odds of recently using cannabis, while in the region of rebound dilation, we see that less pupil dilation is associated with lower odds of recently using cannabis.
 This corresponds with previous evidence showing an effect of recent cannabis use on pupillary light response trajectories.
 However, the difference in predictive ability between the functional and traditional logistic regression were not statistically significant, which may be due to data quality and instrumentation difficulties as discussed in the limitations section.